Ashjha75/MyDocs/src/content/docs/context/ai-path-docs/2-routing-pattern.md

 ---
-title : The Routing Pattern
+title : "The Routing Pattern "
 ---

 ## Table of Contents
 1. [Introduction: Beyond the Straight Line](#1-introduction-beyond-the-straight-line)
 2. [The Core Concept: What is Routing?](#2-the-core-concept-what-is-routing)